'I'm with Salah': Fans urge Egyptian star not to quit

 "We are here in a sports event and we are following FIFA procedures, we don't discuss politics, and if there is any political discussion, it should be directed to FIFA."

-Egypt's final World Cup game is against Saudi Arabia on Monday.
-Having lost their other two games, Egypt is unable to qualify for the tournament's knockout stages.
+Egypt's final World Cup game was against Saudi Arabia on Monday.
+Salah gave Egypt the lead, but a late stoppage-time goal enabled Saudi Arabia to win 2-1.